Online Art & Design Degree Programs

 Art and design degrees are typically liberal arts-based programs with an opportunity to specialize in a particular industry or field.
 Core curriculum courses include basic math, history, and natural sciences.
 As students move into their desired majors, courses such as programming languages, art and music theory, and drama are academic staples.

 Online degree options allow art and design students to choose their own method of study.
 On-campus, online, and hybrid programs are available to address a variety of learning styles.
-The biggest benefit to earning your degree online is the inherent technological component that employers crave.
+A possible benefit to earning your degree online is the inherent technological component that employers crave.

 Study of the arts encompasses the following subject areas: